 The most common cause of jaundice in older babies and children is an infection of the liver, called hepatitis.
 Other causes are very rare.

 If your child has jaundice, you’ll notice his skin turning yellowish.
-The whites of his eyes will be yellow.
+The whites of his eyes will be yellow too.

 A child with jaundice might also have dark yellow wee and pale-coloured poo.
-His skin might be itchy too.
+His skin might be itchy.

-Your doctor might want to do blood tests on your child, to check bilirubin levels in your child’s blood and possibly wee.
+Your doctor might want to do blood tests to check bilirubin levels in your child’s blood, and possibly urine tests as well.
 In some situations, your doctor might order other tests, such as an abdominal ultrasound.

-The treatment of jaundice depends on how bad it is and what’s caused it.
+The treatment of jaundice depends on how bad it is and what has caused it.
 You should talk with your doctor about all aspects of your child’s treatment.